 Now, there are some limitations to the accepted API.

+For privacy reasons, we cannot return to you their name components.
 And the verification flow is not available.

 And that's our sharing APIs.

 So, now let's talk about your users.

 A user of your application can invite anyone they want via any email or any phone number.